synechron-finlabs/quorum-maker/README.md

 |/updateWhitelist|POST|This endpoint allows IPs to be added/deleted to the whitelist from which join requests are automatically accepted|

-## Using a different version of Geth/Constellation
+## Using a different version of Geth/Constellation/Tessera

-If you need to run Quorum Maker with a different version of Geth or Constellation than comes with default docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
+If you need to run Quorum Maker with a different version of Geth,  Constellation or Tessera than comes with default docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image") to custom build docker image.
 Create docker image locally and run Quorum Maker again.

+## Securing Quorum Maker UI

+Quorum Maker UI listens on HTTP port by default.
+Though we can build support for HTTPS or user authentication in Quorum Maker, We belive that it should be left to softwares best suitable for that.

+Please configure NGINX or Apache as reverse proxy and enable HTTPS in them.
+Create firewall rules to only allow connetions to Quorum Maker UI from reverse proxy.
+Also you can configure OpenID Connect or OAuth 2.0 modules in these reverse proxies for user authentication.

 ## Windows/Mac Support